softsideoftech/content/pages/alignment-and-buyin.md

 My team at Clara would not have recognized the Vlad that would force his ideas on them without their buy-in.

-I took on a whole different attidude in my management style.
+I took on a whole different attitude in my management style.
 The first initiative I introduced at Clara was adopting Scrum.

 While I was interviewing there, I noticed a pattern in the frustrations of my interviewers.
 These were the execs and existing engineering leaders.
 I suspected that Scrum could be a solution to their problems.